homicidewatch/table-masher/NOTES.md

  - /<id>/compare/<id>/

 The other thing I need here is a REST api.
 Piston it is then.
+Or maybe TastyPie?

+TODO:
+ - reformat Africa data
+ - write a better (simpler) list field
+ - comparison views